Chocobozzz/PeerTube/support/doc/dependencies.md

 ```
 8. Firewall

-By default, you cannot acces your server via public IP.
+By default, you cannot access your server via public IP.
 To do so, you must configure firewall:
 ```
 # Ports used by peertube dev setup
 sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp